yushiangfu/study-notes/00-entity-manager.md

 ## <a name="sensor-detection"></a> Sensor Detection

-It starts with the daemon `fru-device` scanning all the I2C buses under `/dev/` and attempt to find out potential FRU devices.
+An `entity` is physically detachable devices such as backplanes, PSUs, PCIe cards, etc.
+Taking PCIe cards as an example, they can plug in any slot; therefore, we have to dynamically detect what kind of device is installed in which place.
+Based on the assumption that entities are equipped with valid FRU, finding an FRU means an entity exists in the system.
+The misleading-named daemon `fru-device`, which isn't a device, is responsible for doing the scanning work, and folder `/dev/` is a good starting place.
+For each I2C file, `fru-device` communicates to almost every potential slave device and reads data from it if feasible.
-After reading and parsing FRU data, valid ones are further published to D-Bus as the below.
+After performing FRU format parsing, the valid devices are further published to D-Bus, as shown below.

 ```
 E.g.,